SONS OF CONFEDERATE VETERANS

 COLOR SERGEANT & QUARTERMASTER

-Like his brother-Dr. Steiner, Rev. Steiner served his country in the U.S. Army during the Vietnam War.
+Like his brother-Dr. Steiner, Chaplain Leon Steiner served his country in the U.S. Army during the Vietnam War.
 Since he retired from teaching public school, he joined the Sons of Confederate Veterans in 2001.
+He is tasked with the spiritual matters of the camp and leads the prayer services of our events and memorials.

 CHAPLAIN